📆 2025 Rescue Calendar - Only $10! Save reptiles with every purchase

 Leopard Gecko

+Meet Skitz!
 Skitz is a goofy gecko who enjoys spending time out of her enclosure to explore.
 She loves to "sploot" when basking, and makes funny poses when being picked up and put back in her enclosure.
 She would be a great gecko for a family for older kiddos.
+Skitz will need a minimum of a 40 gallon enclosure for adoption.

 Adoption fee: $45